Housing for Pet Bird

-It can be risky to purchase a bird cage manufactured out of the USA, because the rules governing use of toxic metals may be less stringent than in the United States.
+It can be risky to purchase a birdcage manufactured out of the USA, because the rules governing the use of toxic metals may be less stringent than in the United States.
 However, many cages are manufactured overseas according to the specifications of United States cage companies.
 Do your research!

 Keep Those Perches Clean

 - A paper towel or paper bag.
-See what they does with toilet paper or paper towel tubes The bird might prefer shreddable items.
+See what they do with toilet paper or paper towel tubes The bird might prefer shreddable items.

-- See how your bird reacts to an old t shirt.
-They might might like fabric toys.
+- See how your bird reacts to an old t-shirt.
+They might like fabric toys.

 - Go to the hardware store and buy a couple of small untreated wood scraps, and watch the gnawing begin!
 MAKE SURE THE WOOD IS NOT TREATED WITH ANY CHEMICALS.

-- Fold a favorite treat up inside an nonwaxed paper cup to teach them to forage.
+- Fold a favorite treat up inside a nonwaxed paper cup to teach them to forage.

 Once you get a feel for the types of toys your bird likes, look into the different types of toys that are available Try to get a feel for the activities your bird prefers.